MiraGeoscience/geoapps/README.rst

 From a Git tag or branch
 ~~~~~~~~~~~~~~~~~~~~~~~~
-If the revision of the package is not on PiPY yet, you can install it from a Git tag:
+If the revision of the package is not on PyPI yet, you can install it from a Git tag:

 .. code-block:: bash